 - In five of the 10 instances where the “client” might qualify to claim the Earned Income Credit, preparers claimed an ineligible child.

 - Preparers filed inadequate deductions or failed to itemize in seven of nine applicable cases.

-GAO noted that had these mock returns been reviewed by the IRS, several of the preparers could owe serious penalties for their mistakes.
+GAO noted that had the IRS reviewed these mock returns, several of the preparers could owe serious penalties for their mistakes.

-Apparently the introduction of computer tax preparation software has not cleared up these fundamental questions of whose conclusion is the most “reasonable.”
-Last month PC World performed a Money magazine-style test updated for the information age.
+A disturbing number of reports give anecdotal evidence that computer tax preparation software can come up with the wrong tax.
+In March 2009, PC World performed a Money magazine-style test updated for the Information Age.
 In this case the hypothetical taxpaying family was a couple with: one child, base income of $100,000, an additional $1,000 of interest income, $6,000 of IRA contributions, and deductions for child care, student loan interest, and mortgage interest.
 The family also made donations of clothing and household items, sold some stock they acquired that same year, and sold a modest vacation home.
 PC World then ran the scenario through five of the most popular online self-guided tax preparation sites, and found: